nengo/nengo-dl/docs/op_builders.rst

 Operator build classes
 ======================
-These are the classes that convert Nengo operators into Tensorflow graph elements.
+These are the classes that convert Nengo operators into TensorFlow graph elements.

 .. toctree::